subframe7536/vscode-custom-ui-style/README.md

 There are [guide](https://github.com/subframe7536/vscode-custom-ui-style/issues/1#issuecomment-2423660217) and [video](https://github.com/subframe7536/vscode-custom-ui-style/issues/2#issuecomment-2432225106) (MacOS) of the process.

-From V0.4.0, the extension will spawn a new process to totally reload the VSCode.

 #### RangeError: Maximum call stack size exceeded

 Due to system permission restrictions, you will receive `RangeError: Maximum call stack size exceeded` prompt when you reload the configuration.
 You need to fully close (press <kbd>Command + Q</kbd>) VSCode first, then run: